-A. Initial Inspections.

-- 1. Initial inspections (see Section V) are necessary for Agricultural Operations where: - DEP regional offices and CCDs are unaware of whether the operation has both an MMP (or NMP) and an Ag E&S Plan (note - all operations that receive Annual NMP Status Reviews are therefore excluded): - The operation has not previously received an Initial Inspection; and - The operation has not otherwise committed to develop required plan(s) verbally or in writing to DEP regional offices and/or CCDs (see paragraphs III.B.2 and V.A.1.b). - 2.
-CCDs will complete the Initial Inspection Report for all Initial Inspections performed by the CCD.
-In addition, DEP regional offices will complete the Initial Inspection Report for Initial Inspections that are conducted within a county whose CCD is participating in implementing this SOP, and may use this report for Initial Inspections conducted within a county whose CCD is not participating.

-B. Follow-Up Inspections.
+- A. Initial Inspections. - 1.
+Initial inspections (see Section V) are necessary for Agricultural Operations where: - DEP regional offices and CCDs are unaware of whether the operation has both an MMP (or NMP) and an Ag E&S Plan (note - all operations that receive Annual NMP Status Reviews are therefore excluded); - The operation has not previously received an Initial Inspection; and - The operation has not otherwise committed to develop required plan(s) verbally or in writing to DEP regional offices and/or CCDs (see paragraphs III.B.2 and V.A.1.b). - All participating CCDs will complete the Initial Inspection Report for all Initial Inspections performed by the CCD.
+In addition, DEP regional offices maycomplete the Initial Inspection Report for Initial Inspections that are conducted within a county whose CCD is participating in implementing this SOP, and may use this report for Initial Inspections conducted within a county whose CCD is not participating. - B. Follow-Up Inspections.

-Follow-Up Inspections (see Section VI) may be conducted by DEP regional offices when:
+Follow-Up Inspections under this SOP (see Section VI) may be conducted by DEP regional offices where:

-- 1. A pollution incident was observed during an Initial Inspection by a CCD or DEP inspector.
-These Follow-Up Inspections will be conducted only by DEP regional offices. - 2.
-Anytime DEP regional offices investigate other water quality concerns, evaluate the implementation status of MMPs and Ag E&S Plans, and/or verify the existence of BMPs.
+1. A pollution incident was observed during an Initial Inspection by a CCD or DEP inspector.
+These Follow-Up Inspections will be conducted only by DEP regional offices.